 You'll find the Levine Museum of the New South in downtown Charlotte, on East Seventh Street.
-If you're taking advantage of Charlotte's LYNX system, the museum is a short walk east of the 7th Street Station.
+If you're taking advantage of Charlotte's Lynx system, the museum is a short walk east of the 7th Street Station.
 For those who have their own set of wheels, the museum offers validated parking for visits that are less than two hours on weekdays.
 On weekends, you can park for free with no time restrictions.
-The museum welcomes visitors Monday through Saturday from 10 a.m. to 5 p.m. and on Sundays from noon to 5 p.m.
-Admission for adults costs $8; senior and student admission costs $6 and children (ages 6 to 18) get in for $5.
+The museum welcomes visitors Monday through Friday from 10 a.m. to 5 p.m.; Saturdays from 10 a.m. to 4 p.m.; and on Sundays from noon to 5 p.m.
+Admission for adults costs $10; senior and student admission costs $8 and children (ages 6 to 18) get in for $6.
 Children younger than 5 enjoy free admission.
 For more information about current and upcoming exhibits and events, check the museum's website.

 Take your pick between more than 30 different land and water activities at the U.S. National Whitewater Center, a1,300-acre facility northwest of downtown Charlotte along theCatawba River.
 At the world's largest man-made whitewater river, you'll have your choice of a variety of activities, including kayaking (both flatwater and whitewater), stand-up

 Explore More of Charlotte

 Zach WatsonApril 18, 2019